olliekrk/Elevators/README.md

 >The FCFS algorithm would go straight 8->10->1->12 order, which would cost 2 + 9 + 11 = 22 steps (+ steps required to open/close the door)
 >
 > Whereas, the Scanner algorithm would chose 8->10->12->1 order, which would cost 2 + 2 + 11 = 15 steps (+ steps required to open/close the door)

+***Modifications possible to apply to SchedulerScanner***

+* When choosing an elevator to receive external pickup request choose elevators in this order (2 and 3 is switched compared to the original version)
+>1.
+Check for inactive elevator on the requested floor
+>2.
+Check for elevators moving towards requested floor in the requested direction
+>3.
+Check for inactive elevators on all other floors
+>4.
+Check for elevators which will reach requested floor first

+* Sort queue after every modification instead of looking for the right index to insert received request

 ## Simulation